kustomzone/Next/README.md

 This is important for server-side rendering, but also during the lifecycle of the page.
 Since Next.js enables `pushState` transitions that load components dynamically, unnecessary `<style>` elements would bring down performance over time.

-This is a very signifcant benefit over approaches like `require(‘xxxxx.css')`.
+This is a very significant benefit over approaches like `require(‘xxxxx.css')`.

 ### Correctness